Botanical Name: Passiflora incarnata.

 Passion flower may also have a mild aphrodisiac effect.

-Research is being done on the effect of passion flower as a treatment in opiate withdrawal and as an herbal treatment for Parkinson’s disease.
+Research is being done on the effect of passion flower as a treatment for opiate withdrawal and as an herbal treatment for Parkinson’s disease.

 Passion flower has been used to treat some of the symptoms associated with ADHD (ADD).